michaelito80us/ump/docs/ci-cd-setup.md

 Deploys preview environments on pull requests:

-- Deploys both mobile and admin apps to Vercel
+- Deploys both Next and Admin apps to Vercel
 - Comments on PR with preview URLs
 - Updates existing comments on subsequent pushes